WiFindUs/wfu-tools/README.md

 4. Ensure the GPS and Wireless dongles are connected to the Pi.
 5. Stick the card in an' turn 'er on.
 6. Connect the Pi's ethernet port to a router or switch with internet connectivity.
-7. Enter the command `wfu-update`.
+7. Enter the command `wfu-update && wfu-setup -r`.

 SD Card Setup - GOING IN DRY
 ----------------------------
-Setting the unit up from scratch is not really that much harder than using an image.
 1. Get an SD Card of whatever damn size you like - it just needs to be big enough to cater for Raspbian's many many packages upon installation (~2GB).
 2. Get an up-to date version of [Raspbian](http://downloads.raspberrypi.org/raspbian_latest)
 3. Install it on the SD card as per [the RPi instructions](http://www.raspberrypi.org/documentation/installation/installing-images/README.md)